Applications are now open for the 9th AfricaLics Ph.D. Academy! Apply below.

 Application Deadline: 31st March 2023 23:00 hours East Africa time

 About the Award: AfricaLics is part of the worldwide research network, The Global Network for the Economics of Learning, Innovation, and Competence Building Systems (Globelics).
 The purpose of the 7th AfricaLics Ph.D.
 Academy is to support the training of African Doctoral students engaged in research in the academic field of ‘innovation and development’.
 This is a multidisciplinary field which includes researchers from a range of disciplines often studying innovation studies, the economics of innovation, innovation management, technology management, science and technology studies.

 Students and faculty working in the field of innovation and development and principally interested in how innovation relates to economic and social development in Africa are the main target group for the PhD Academy, but the Academy also aims to stimulate awareness of policy and management issues related to this burgeoning field of research.

-The Academy will host students from around Africa and a handful of students from the rest of the world.
 The Academy will invite frontier researchers in the field of innovation and development from around the world to provide lectures and mentor students.
-We will invite applications from a small number of masters degree students to attend the second week of the event.
+The Academy also provides opportunities for PhD students to share their work and learn new skills.
+As such, the Academy is made up of the following activities: